JetBrains/teamcity-documentation/topics/build-dependencies-setup.md

 ## Miscellaneous Notes on Using Dependencies

-__Build chain and clean\-up__
+__Build chain and clean-up__

-By default, TeamCity preserves builds that are a part of a chain from clean\-up, but you can switch off the option.
+By default, TeamCity preserves builds that are a part of a chain from clean-up, but you can switch off the option.
 Refer to the [Clean-Up](clean-up.md) description for more details.

-__Artifact dependency and clean\-up__
+__Artifact dependency and clean-up__

 Artifacts may not be [cleaned](clean-up.md) if they were downloaded by other builds and these builds are not yet cleaned up.
 For a build configuration with configured artifact dependencies, you can specify whether the artifacts downloaded by this configuration from other builds can be cleaned or not.
 This setting is available on the [clean-up policies](clean-up.md) page.